RadarVisuals/RADAR/README.md

 Now your MIDI controller is your hands-on interface for sculpting visuals in RADAR!

-## Audio Reactivity Setup (Using Virtual Audio Cable & Voicemeeter)
+### Audio Reactivity Setup (Using Virtual Audio Cable & Voicemeeter)

 To make RADAR's visuals react to the audio playing on your computer (e.g., from your browser or music player), you can route your audio through Voicemeeter using a Virtual Audio Cable.
 This gives you fine-grained control.

 **Prerequisites:**

 *   **Voicemeeter** (Standard version or Banana/Potato) installed.
 Get it from [vb-audio.com/Voicemeeter/](https://vb-audio.com/Voicemeeter/).
+*   **VB-CABLE Virtual Audio Cable** installed.
+Get it from [vb-audio.com/Cable/](https://vb-audio.com/Cable/).
 *   **Restart your computer** after installing these.

 **Steps:**

 1.  **Route Desired Audio to Virtual Cable (Recommended for Browser/App Audio):**
     *   In Windows Sound settings ("Open Sound settings" -> "App volume and device preferences"):
-        *   Find your web browser.
+        *   Find your web browser (or the specific application whose audio you want to capture).
         *   Change its **Output** device to **"CABLE Input (VB-Audio Virtual Cable)"**.
     *   *Alternatively, for simpler system-wide audio capture (less granular), set "CABLE Input" as your Default Playback Device in Windows Sound settings (Playback tab).*

 2.  **Configure Voicemeeter:**
     *   Open Voicemeeter.
-    *   **Hardware Input 1 (Stereo Input 1 or 2):** Click its name and select **"CABLE Output (VB-Audio Virtual Cable)"**.
+    *   **Hardware Input 1 (Stereo Input 1 or 2):** Click its name (e.g., "Hardware Input 1") and select **"CABLE Output (VB-Audio Virtual Cable)"**.
 This brings audio from the virtual cable *into* Voicemeeter.
-        *   Ensure this channel is active (fader up, not muted).
-Enable its output to A1 (or your main hardware out) if you want to monitor this source through Voicemeeter.
+        *   Ensure this channel strip is active (fader is up, not muted - check A/B buttons if using Banana/Potato).
+Enable its output route to **A1** (your main hardware out) if you want to monitor this source through Voicemeeter.
-    *   **Hardware Out (A1 is the MAIN OUT):** Click "A1" (last channel strip) and select your main speakers/headphones.
-Done.
+    *   **Hardware Out (A1):** Click "A1" (under Hardware Out section) and select your main speakers/headphones (e.g., "WDM: Speakers (Realtek Audio)").

-4.  **Browser Permissions for RADAR:**
+3.  **Browser Permissions for RADAR:**
-    *   When enabling Audio Reactivity in RADAR, your browser will ask for microphone permission.
+    *   When enabling Audio Reactivity in RADAR for the first time, your browser will ask for microphone permission.
-    *   Select **"Voicemeeter Output"** (from step 3) as the microphone source.
+    *   In the permission prompt, select **"Voicemeeter Output (VB-Audio Voicemeeter VAIO)"** (or similar, depending on Voicemeeter version) as the microphone source. **Do not select CABLE Output or your physical microphone here.**

-**How it Works:** Your application sends sound to "CABLE Input."
-"CABLE Output" feeds this into Voicemeeter.
-Voicemeeter processes it, sends it to your speakers (via A1) AND to its own virtual "Voicemeeter Output."
-RADAR listens to "Voicemeeter Output" as a microphone.
+**How it Works:** Your target application (e.g., browser) sends its sound output to the virtual "CABLE Input".
+The other end of this virtual cable, "CABLE Output", is selected as an *input* in Voicemeeter.
+Voicemeeter processes this audio and sends it to two places: your speakers/headphones (via Hardware Out A1) and its own internal virtual output, "Voicemeeter Output".
+RADAR then listens to this "Voicemeeter Output" as if it were a microphone, capturing the audio you routed into Voicemeeter.

-This method allows selective audio routing for the visualizer.
+This method allows selective audio routing for the visualizer without needing to capture *all* system sound or use a physical loopback.

-Don't forget to manually add the application because you will need to allow following attributes:  <iframe src="https://radar725.netlify.app/" allow="microphone, midi, fullscreen"></iframe>

----
-**A DETAILED VIDEO DEMO WILL FOLLOW SHORTLY.**
----